mbezaire/labs/fractions/README.md

     // that evaluates to something,
     // or a hard-coded value such as
     // a number or String literal

+    // We already know n and d,
+    // which are the local variables
+    // that get set to the arguments
+    // passed in when a Fraction is instantiated.

+    // On the left side go the variables
+    // whose values we want to set, which
+    // are the instance variables numerator
+    // and denominator.
 }
 `

 {% endspoiler %}

+Now let's add another constructor that allows us to pass in only a numerator, setting the denominator to 1.

 Next, let's add a `toString()` method that returns a String displaying our Fraction as:
 `numerator / denominator`

-Now, let's build some client code to try out our Fraction class.
+We're ready to build some client code to try out our Fraction class.

 {% next %}

 ## Client Code
+In a new file called `Client.java`, define a `main` method.

+Inside the main method, let's declare and instantiate some `Fraction`s.
+Remember to use the `new` keyword.

+{% spoiler "Syntax" %}

+`Fraction quarter = new Fraction(1,4);`
+`Fraction half = new Fraction(1,2);`
+`Fraction whole = new Fraction(1);`
+{% endspoiler %}

 ## Math methods